shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Blue Card: 1 MP.
 This spell deals 3 damage instead of its usual effect.
 Regain 2 MP.
 -   Red Card: 1 MP.
 This spell deals 2 damage to the target and all creatures within 1 Space of it instead of the spell’s usual effect.
 -   Gold Card: 1 MP.
-This spell stuns the target for 1 round, if the target fails any saving for this spell.
+This spell stuns the target for 1 round, if the target fails any Saves for this spell.

 ### Level 6 Subclass Features

 ### The Heart

 You become attuned to your deck’s ways.
 Whenever you draw a card and don’t look at the face of it, you may guess information about the spell.
 For each piece of information you get right about the spell, its MP cost is reduced by 1, minimum 0.
 If you guess the name and get it exactly right, its MP cost is set to 0.
+This cost reduction can decrease the cost of Bond Affinity options applied to it.

 For example, if you guess that the first letter of the spell is “T”, that its AP cost is 1, and that its duration is 10 minutes; and the spell you draw is revealed to be Tidal Wave, you would have correctly guessed 2 pieces of information about it, and the spell would be have its MP cost reduced by 2.
 You may make a number of guesses about the spell up to your CM.